xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 probabilistic association.
 Our brains are not prepared to accept causeless correlations, and we need special training—through examples like the Monty Hall paradox or the ones discussed in Chapter 3—to identify situations where they can arise.
-Once we have “rewired our brains” to recognize colliders, the paradox ceases to be confusing.
+Once we have "rewired our brains" to recognize colliders, the paradox ceases to be confusing.

-## More collider bias: Berkson’s paradox
+## More collider bias: Berkson's paradox

 In 1946, Joseph Berkson, a biostatistician at the Mayo Clinic, pointed out a peculiarity of observational studies conducted in a hospital setting: even if two diseases have no relation to each other in the general population, they can appear to be associated among patients in a hospital.

-To understand Berkson’s observation, let’s start with a causal diagram (Figure 6.3).
-It’s also helpful to think of a very extreme possibility: neither Disease 1 nor Disease 2 is ordinarily severe enough to cause hospitalization, but the combination is.
+To understand Berkson's observation, let's start with a causal diagram (Figure 6.3).
+It's also helpful to think of a very extreme possibility: neither Disease 1 nor Disease 2 is ordinarily severe enough to cause hospitalization, but the combination is.
 In this case, we would expect Disease 1 to be highly correlated with Disease 2 in the hospitalized population.